paedaze/paedaze/README.md

 - Notes on what I am learning or refining

 ## Want to collaborate?
-- Open an issue if you spot a bug or have an idea
-- Fork a repo and share what you build
 - Reach out with suggestions

 Thanks for visiting!